ghcn345/Credit-Card-Default-Prediction/README.md

 ## Modeling Fitting

-Multiple models including logistic regression, KNN(k-nearest neighbors), decision tree, random forest, SVM(Support vector machine) and gridsearch & XGboost are all tested and compared.
+Multiple models including logistic regression, KNN(k-nearest neighbors), decision tree, random forest, SVM(support vector machine) and gridsearch & XGboost are all tested and compared.
 Pipeline is used with GridSearch.
 SMOTE and ADASYN are implemented to deal with the imbalance problem.
 Pros and cons are discussed for different models.

 ## Modeling Evaluation
-The metric of accuracy_score, f1_score, classification_report, confusion_matrix, roc curve and auc score are all evaluated and provided.
+The metric of accuracy score, F1 score, classification_report, confusion_matrix, roc curve and auc score are all evaluated and provided.